 As part of its oversight of the implementation of the Corporation's compensation plans and policies, the HRCC reviews and makes recommendations to the Board of Directors with respect to the adoption or amendment of incentive and equity-based compensation plans for the Corporation.
-In Fiscal 2024, the HRCC selected and integrated ESG-related metrics into executive compensation which will apply for Fiscal 2025.
-See "Compensation Discussion and Analysis - Compensation Components - Short-term Incentives for Fiscal 2025".

 The HRCC annually reviews and approves the corporate goals and objectives relevant to the compensation of NEOs, evaluates their performance in light of these goals and objectives and makes recommendations to the Board of Directors regarding their compensation packages.
 In setting compensation, the HRCC considers all factors it deems relevant including the value of proposed compensation packages against those offered by companies comprising the comparator group to individuals with similar responsibilities, realized and realizable compensation earned by NEOs in prior years as well as shareholder return over the same period.
+In Fiscal 2025, the HRCC conducted a review of the comparator group used for the purposes of benchmarking compensation practices and elements of compensation.
+Following such review, a new comparator group will be used in Fiscal 2026.
 The HRCC has also been delegated by the Board of Directors the responsibility to conduct an annual evaluation of compensation-related risks.

 In addition, the HRCC is responsible for monitoring the succession planning process for NEOs as well as other key members of the senior management team.
 The objective of this process is to identify individuals who are able to move into key leadership roles not only in the normal course of the Corporation's growth but also in the event of an unplanned vacancy, and to assist these individuals in developing their skills and competencies.
 The HRCC receives periodic updates from management on this leadership succession planning process, discusses succession scenarios, assesses the readiness of potential candidates to fill senior leadership roles and identifies roles for which an external talent search may be required.
-In Fiscal 2024, members of the HRCC were involved in the executive search for the recruitment of a new CFO for the Corporation following the announcement of J.P.
-Towner's departure.
-The appointment of Patrick Bui as CFO was announced on October 20, 2023 and became effective on December 18, 2023.